-132. The PRA will be mindful that capital resources are not always freely transferable around a group when it matters most.
-Therefore, the PRA will expect capital to be located in the regulated entities where it is needed.
+133. The PRA is mindful that capital resources are not always freely transferable around a group when it matters most.
+Therefore, the PRA expects capital to be located in the regulated entities where it is needed.
 Policyholders', creditors' and counterparties' claims are on specific legal entities, not on groups, and should an insurer fail, its orderly resolution will be facilitated if individual legal entities, and UK sub-groups, hold capital commensurate with their risks.
 For example, amounts held in a 'with-profits' fund, or some other segregated fund for a particular group of policyholders or other creditors, may be available to absorb losses arising in that fund but may not be readily available for transfer elsewhere within the firm or group.
-In order to support the integrity of individual regulated entities, the PRA will limit their intra-group exposures.
+In order to support the integrity of individual regulated entities, the PRA limits their intra-group exposures.